 MINIMUM ACCEPTABLE QUALIFICATIONS

-Education: An Associate’s degree in a field related to architecture, architectural engineering, construction technology, or interior design is required.
-A Bachelor’s degree in architecture, architectural engineering, construction technology, interior design, or a related field is preferred.
+Education: A Bachelor’s degree in architecture, architectural engineering, construction technology, interior design, or a related field is required.

 Effort: The ability to move throughout the campus on foot, including climbing ladders and/or stairs on construction sites or in University facilities, is required.

 Other: The scope of the job frequently requires working in the evenings and on weekends, particularly during the progress of construction projects.